Robert Swan (actor)

 Robert Swan (October 20, 1944 – August 9, 2023) was an American actor.

 Early life

 Robert Swan was born and raised in Chicago, where he began acting on stage.

 Career

 Swan later began appearing on film and television.
-Swan is best known for his roles in Hoosiers, The Untouchables, Natural Born Killers, and Backdraft.
-He also worked as a voice actor for television commercials, and founded an opera company in Three Oaks, Michigan.
+He is best known for his roles in Hoosiers, The Untouchables, Natural Born Killers, and Backdraft.
+Swan also worked as a voice actor for television commercials and founded an opera company in Three Oaks, Michigan.

 Personal life and death

 Swan lived in Rolling Prairie, Indiana, with his wife, Barbara.
-He died from liver cancer at his home on August 9, 2023, at the age of 78.
+Swan died from liver cancer at his home on August 9, 2023, at age 78.